Take the chapter quiz before and after you read this chapter.

 Tuberculosis is a very common complication and cause of death in children and adults with HIV infection.

 HIV infection makes the diagnosis of TB more difficult.
 The Mantoux skin test may be falsely negative and the chest X-ray confusing.
-While a smear may be negative, TB bacilli can still be grown in the sputum.
+While a smear may be negative Xpert screening may be positive, TB bacilli can still be grown in the sputum.

 Tuberculosis weakens the patient’s immune system and enables HIV infection to progress more rapidly to AIDS.